ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Story so far.md

 The Kua-toa are currently worshipping ME under Enthralling Performance.
 I have a symbol that is me on a cross with drum sticks.

 Queep is the owner of Things and Things.

+We have a squid ship called The Whiteclaw.